 A photo taken inside the rear fender shows the bracket for the blackout taillight, and the wiring to the trailer connection.

-On 11 June 1982 it was the 7th Mechanized Infantry who were dug in on Mount Longdon and attacked by the 3rd Battalion of the British Army's Parachute Regiment, in one of the last and bloodiest battles of the Falklands War.
+On 11 June 1982 it was the 7th who were dug in on Mount Longdon and attacked by the 3rd Battalion of the British Army's Parachute Regiment, in one of the last and bloodiest battles of the Falklands War (see Malvinas M606 on CJ3B.info.)
 The Argentine unit lost 31 men killed; the British 3 Para lost 23 men killed and was awarded 9 bravery medals including a posthumous Victoria Cross to Sgt.
 Ian Mackay.

 A photo of the toolbox below the folding passenger seat, shows the electrical connector for the military radio.See also more interior details: